Harnessing Universal Design for Learning and SEL in Special Education

 Photo B

-A student practices reading the word 'hug' with his teacher accompanied by pictures of his classmates.
+student practices reading 'hug' with teacher and pictures of his classmates.

 Photo C